Political Relations

 doctorate levels, started its operations in 2008 at Prague Charles

-Czechia and 924 Czech students studied in Türkiye.
+students studied in Czechia and 1.204 Czech students studied in Türkiye.

 Republic.